Regularity of spectral stacks and discreteness of weight-hearts: Regular ring spectra

+is equivalent to $\Spec(f_R)$ for some flat map of $\sE_\infty$-rings $R \stackrel{f_R}\to R'$. \end{itemize} We say that a spectral stack is connective if the ring spectrum $R$ can be chosen to be connective.

-Let $\Qcoh(X)$ denote the \inftyCat of quasi-coherent sheaves over a spectral algebraic stack $X$.
-Recall that $\Qcoh(X)$ admits a t-structure (see \cite[Corollary~9.1.3.2]{SAG-20180204}), where the nonnegative part is the full subcategory of connective objects (i.e., those becoming connective after pullback to a smooth atlas).
+Note that any $\Einfty$-ring can be viewed as a spectral stack via taking the representable functor.
+Denote by $\Stk_{\infty}$ the $\infty$-category of spectral stacks.
+We define $\Qcoh \colon \Stk_{\infty} \to \on{Cat}_{\infty}^{ex}$ to be the right Kan extension of the functor $\Mod_R \colon \Einfty-\operatorname{Rings} \to \on{Cat}_{\infty}^{ex}$.
+This functor admits a symmetric monoidal enhancement (see \cite[6.2.6]{SAG-20180204}).
+Moreover $\Qcoh(X)$ admits a t-structure where the nonnegative part is the full subcategory of connective objects, i.e., those objects that become connective after pullback to a flat atlas (see \cite[Corollary~9.1.3.2]{SAG-20180204}).